British Rail Class 90: DB Cargo UK

-English, Welsh & Scottish acquired the largest fleet: 20 locomotives from Railfreight Distribution and five from Rail Express Systems.
+English, Welsh & Scottish Railway acquired the largest fleet: 20 locomotives from Railfreight Distribution and five from Rail Express Systems.

-DB Cargo UK Class 90s were planned to be hired to Grand Central to haul Mark 4 carriages on its London Euston to Blackpool North services; however, these services were abandoned permanently on 10 September 2020.
+DB Cargo UK Class 90s were planned to be hired to Grand Central to haul Mark 4 carriages on its to services; however, these were abandoned permanently on 10 September 2020.

 In July 2023, DB Cargo announced that it was withdrawing its entire Class 90 locomotive fleet from active service, due to high energy costs, and stated that this would be a permanent move.
-Managing director, Andrea Rossi, stated that the company would focus instead on alternative methods to meet their climate targets, including expansion of the use of biofuels and HVO-based resources; in the meantime, electric-hauled traction would be replaced by diesel power.
+Managing director Andrea Rossi stated that the company would focus instead on alternative methods to meet their climate targets, including expansion of the use of biofuels and HVO-based resources; in the meantime, electric-hauled traction would be replaced by diesel power.
 DB stated that they were working towards the sale/disposal of their Class 90 fleet.
-In September 2023, DB Cargo published a list of locomotives that will be sold to the highest bidder; these are 90017, 90018, 90022, 90023, 90025, 90027, 90030, 90031, 90032, 90033, 90038 and 90040.
-Eight of these have been sold to Sandbach Commercial Dismantlers; the first three, 90030 90033 and 90038 left Crewe Electric depot by road for storage pending final scrapping in late April 2024.
+In September 2023, DB Cargo published a list of locomotives that would be sold to the highest bidder.
+(Note: Nos.
+90017/018/022/023/025/027/030/031/032/033/038/040) Eight of these were sold subsequently to Sandbach Commercial Dismantlers; the first three (90030, 90033 and 90038) left Crewe Electric depot by road for storage pending final scrapping in late April 2024.